nickytonline/source.nickytonline.github.io/src/pages/articles/2018-03-26-getting-started-with-react-storybook/index.md

 ![Screenshot of Storybook in action](./assets/storybook.gif)

 8. The other script, `build-storybook`, if run, will generate a static Storybook site that you can deploy to wherever you like.
 By default, it will be generated into a folder called `storybook-static`.
-9. Now go build some cool stuff and post a blog post about it on [dev.to](https://dev.to/new).
+9. Now go build some cool stuff and create a blog post about it on [dev.to](https://dev.to/new).

 In my next post, we’ll dig into some of the cool features of Storybook.